 The Company is a relevant employer under the Workplace Gender Equality Act.
-The Company's most recent "Gender Equality Indicators", are available on the Company's website.
+The Company's most recent "Gender Equality Indicators" is available on the Workplace Gender Equality Agency's website.

-7 Recommendation 1.6 - Process for the periodic evaluation of the Board
+Recommendation 1.6 - Process for the periodic evaluation of the Board

-On an annual basis, the Remuneration and Nomination Committee conducts a review of the Board structure, composition and performance and also reviews the performance of the Board committees and individual Directors.
-The Remuneration and Nomination Committee has developed an informal annual self-assessment process for its collective performance, the performance of the Chair and its committees.
+On an annual basis, the full Board sitting as the Board conducts a review of the Board structure, composition and performance and also reviews the performance of the Board committees and individual Directors.
+The Board has developed an informal annual self-assessment process for its collective performance, the performance of the Chair and its committee.
 A questionnaire is to be completed by each Director, evaluating his or her individual performance, that of other Board members and of the Board as a whole.
 The results and any action plans are to be documented together with specific performance goals which are to be agreed for the coming year.

-A member of the Remuneration and Nomination Committee who is a non-executive Director will be responsible for the performance evaluation of the Chair after having canvassed the views of the other Directors.
+A non-executive Director will be responsible for the performance evaluation of the Chair after having canvassed the views of the other Directors.

-The Remuneration and Nomination Committee will ensure that a performance evaluation is undertaken in relation to each reporting period.
+The Board will ensure that a performance evaluation is undertaken in relation to each reporting period.
+A performance evaluation was undertaken in accordance with the above process during the year.